MoOyeg/testFlask-tekton/README.md

 ### 3 Create CICD Environment

-Respository provides examples on how to deploy a normal tekton CICD Pipeline and a version that provides Image Scanning and Policy Checking using Red hat's Advanced Cluster Security Product.
+Respository provides examples on how to deploy a normal tekton CICD Pipeline and a version that provides Image Scanning and Policy Checking using Red hat's Advanced Cluster Security Product.Depending on your version of OpenShift the default run of the pipeline might fail, please read Notes below.

 **_Deploy pipeline without scanning and security_**
 `kustomize build ./cicd/overlays/simple | sed -e 's/name: testflask-pipelinerun/# name: testflask-pipelinerun/' | oc create -f -`